• Home

 Morag Currin-Oncology Esthetics CANADA

-THE FACE OF CANCER: HEAD AND NECK ONCOLOGYSIDE EFFECTS AND THE ESTHETICIANS ROLE:
+THE FACE OF CANCER - HEAD AND NECK ONCOLOGY

 Head and neck cancers affect some of the most complex and visible anatomy in the human body — and the consequences of treatment are profound, long-lasting, and deeply personal.
 This session provides oncology estheticians with a thorough grounding in the structures at risk, the treatments used, and the layered physical and psychological impact on clients who live with the aftermath long after active treatment ends.